N-Shot Learning for Augmenting Task-Oriented Dialogue State Tracking: Experiments

 \subsection{Effect of Augmentation Ratio}

-We have tried our augmentation scheme with several different augmentation ratios in the 5 and 10 shot cases to inspect if the synthetic data amount affects the results proportionally.
-Figure \ref{fig:AllRatios} shows the results in all 5 domains.
-Our framework increases the results steadily compared to base fine-tuning, and the amount of synthetic data affects the results proportionally in almost every case except the taxi domain as explained before ({\itshape cf.} Section \ref{Results}).
-For the few cases where the performance drops with increasing synthetic data, we verified through statistical testing that the differences are not significant with \%95 confidence.
+We run our framework with several different augmentation ratios in both the 5 and 10 shot cases to inspect if the synthetic data amount affects the results proportionally.
+Figure \ref{fig:AllRatios} shows the results for the TRADE model in all 5 domains.
+Our framework outperforms base fine-tuning steadily, and the amount of synthetic data affects the results proportionally in every case except the \textit{taxi} domain as explained before ({\itshape cf.} Section \ref{TradeResults}).

-Still, we think that these slight drops in performance might be happening due to overfitting to certain template types.
-Because the number of templates that can be generated from only 5/10 dialogues is limited, the exposure to the same type of templates increases as the augmentation ratio goes up.
-Thus making the system overfit to those.
-We believe this could be addressed through filtering the synthetic dialogues by prioritizing those that the end system shows less confidence in.
-We hope to investigate this further in future work.